Grief, The Price Paid For Love

-As a therapist and life coach, I help people through many different forms of loss.
-One of the most common that I see is “ambiguous loss,” or a loss that happens without closure or understanding such as a breakup, a move/huge transition, a miscarriage, or lost dreams.
+As a Denver therapist who also practices online therapy, I help people through many different forms of loss.
+One of the most common that I see is “ambiguous loss,” or a loss that happens without closure or understanding such as a breakup, a move or other huge transition, a miscarriage, or lost dreams.
 I also help people mourn the death of a loved one.

-Grief can take many different forms and it looks different for different people, but today I hope to give you a strategy to help you work through grief – in all its forms.
+Grief can take many different forms and it looks different for different people.
+Today, however, I hope to give you a strategy to help you work through grief – in all its forms.

 Types of Grief

 There is no right way to grieve.
-Sometimes it results in an overwhelming sadness that is accompanied by loss of motivation, difficulty sleeping, or loss of appetite.
+Sometimes this grief results in an overwhelming sadness that is accompanied by loss of motivation, difficulty sleeping, or loss of appetite.
 It can also take the form of irritability, anger, or numbness.

 The Stages of Grief

-The stages of grief: denial, bargaining, anger, sadness, and acceptance are very true experiences for those who are grieving and are true for ambiguous loss as well.
+The stages of grief: denial, bargaining, anger, sadness, and acceptance are experiences that ring true for those who are grieving.
+They are also true for ambiguous loss as well.
 I used to believe that these stages were linear, but they certainly are not.

-Typically, when you go through these stages it tends to be “out of order” in the sense that you can be angry and sad at the same time.
-Or maybe you feel acceptance one day but anger the next.
+Typically, when you go through these stages they tend to be “out of order” in the sense that you can be angry and sad at the same time.
+Or, maybe, you feel acceptance one day but anger the next.

 While these stages are a great reference point, it’s important to give yourself the space to feel your emotions without judgment.
 Everyone grieves differently and for different periods of time.
-If you’re working through grief in the aftermath of a loss, here are a few strategies that might be helpful to you:
+If you’re working through grief in the aftermath of a loss, below are a few strategies that might be helpful to you.

-- Practice Self Care: Do something that you enjoy.
+Do something that you enjoy.
 As difficult as it is, engaging in self-care activities like exercising, spending time with friends, or enjoying other hobbies often provides a moment of relief from the heavy emotions that come with grief.
-This is probably one of the most difficult things to do when you’re grieving, so finding someone to engage in these activities with can be helpful as well!
+Practicing self-care is probably one of the most difficult things to do when you’re grieving, so finding someone to engage in these activities with can be helpful as well!

-- Get Support: Connecting with a caring grief counselor can help you process through all of the emotions that you are feeling in a way that helps to promote healing from the grief and normalize your experience.
+Connecting with a caring grief counselor can help you vulnerably process through all of the emotions that you are feeling in a way that helps to promote healing from the grief and normalize your experience.
 If you are experiencing grief in any form, it helps to have a caring professional to help you navigate the painful journey of grief.